vippsas/vipps-recurring-api/vipps-recurring-api.md

 }
 ```

-**Note:** The user will not be allerted by this change by Vipps.
+**Note:** The user will not be alerted by this change by Vipps.

 #### Create charge

-There are changes in how the interval and amount calculation works for agreements with `variable amount`.
-The amount of the charge/charges in the interval can not be higher than either the `suggestedMaxAmount` or `maxAmount` field, based on whichever is highest.
+There are changes in how the interval and amount calculation works for agreements
+with `variable amount`.
+The amount of the charge/charges in the interval can not
+be higher than either the `suggestedMaxAmount` or `maxAmount` field, based on
+whichever is highest.

-Changes in how interval works:
+Changes in how intervals and charge rules work:

 **Yearly:**